Number: 6:15 School Accountability The Board monitors student achievement and the quality of the District's work.

 Number: 6:100 Using Animals in the Educational Program Summary: Animals may be brought into school buildings for educational purposes provided the animal is appropriately cared for.
 Dissection of dead animals shall be allowed when it is a pertinent part of the curriculum.

-Number: 6:130 Education of Homeless Children Summary: A homeless child may attend the District school that the child attended when permanently housed or in which the child was last enrolled.
-A homeless child living in any school attendance area may attend that area school.
+Number: 6:140 Education of Homeless Children Summary: A child who is homeless may attend the District school that the child attended when permanently housed or in which the child was last enrolled.
+A child who is homeless living in any school attendance area may attend that area school.

-Number: 6:150 English Language Learners Summary: The Superintendent shall develop and maintain a program for English Language Learners that will comply with State and Federal laws and regulations, identify students with limited English proficiency, and assist English Language Learners to achieve English proficiency.
+Number: 6:160 English Learners Summary: The Superintendent shall develop and maintain a program for English Learners that will comply with State and Federal laws and regulations, identify students with limited English proficiency, and assist English Learners to achieve English proficiency.

 Instruction - Instructional Resources

 Number: 6:210 Instructional Materials Summary: District classrooms will be equipped with a wide assortment of instructional materials which should enhance quality learning experiences for students.

 Number: 6:230 Library Media Program Summary: The library media program shall comply with State law and rules and District standards.
 It is important for students and staff to have access coextensive non-fiction and fiction resources encompassing print and digital formats as well as other media to expand student content knowledge and support student cognitive and cultural development.